 Generating Expressions

-Expressions just need to concatenate the bytecode for each input instruction and then append an 0x0b opcode to indicate the “last instruction”.
+Expressions just need to concatenate the bytecode for each input instruction and then append an 0x0b op-code to indicate the “last instruction”.

 generateExpression : List Transformer.Instruction -> List U8